Taritsyn/BundleTransformer/NuGet/BundleTransformer.Closure/readme.txt

    DESCRIPTION
    ===========
    BundleTransformer.Closure contains 2 minifier-adapters for
-   minification of JS-code: ClosureRemoteJsMinifier and ClosureLocalJsMinifier.
+   minification of JS-code: `ClosureRemoteJsMinifier` and `ClosureLocalJsMinifier`.

-   ClosureRemoteJsMinifier is based on the
+   `ClosureRemoteJsMinifier` is based on the
    Google Closure Compiler Service API (https://developers.google.com/closure/compiler/docs/gettingstarted_api) and requires a permanent connection to the Internet.
-   ClosureLocalJsMinifier is based on the Google Closure Compiler Application (https://developers.google.com/closure/compiler/docs/gettingstarted_app) and for their work requires the latest version of file compiler.jar.
+   `ClosureLocalJsMinifier` is based on the Google Closure Compiler Application (https://developers.google.com/closure/compiler/docs/gettingstarted_app) and for their work requires the latest version of file compiler.jar.

    ====================
    POST-INSTALL ACTIONS
    ====================
-   To make ClosureRemoteJsMinifier or ClosureLocalJsMinifier is the default JS-minifier, you need to make changes to the Web.config file.
-In the defaultMinifier attribute of the
-   \configuration\bundleTransformer\core\js element must be set value equal to ClosureRemoteJsMinifier or ClosureLocalJsMinifier.
+   To make `ClosureRemoteJsMinifier` or `ClosureLocalJsMinifier` is the default JS-minifier, you need to make changes to the Web.config file.
+In the `defaultMinifier` attribute of `\configuration\bundleTransformer\core\js` element must be set value equal to `ClosureRemoteJsMinifier` or `ClosureLocalJsMinifier`.

-   To start using ClosureLocalJsMinifier need to make the following preliminary work:
+   To start using `ClosureLocalJsMinifier` need to make the following preliminary work:
    1. On your computer must be installed Java 6 or higher.
 Latest version of Java can be downloaded at the following link -